W. S. Senior

-Reverend Walter Stanley Senior (10 May 1876 – 23 February 1938) was an English scholar, poet and member of the Church Missionary Society.
+Walter Stanley Senior (10 May 1876 – 23 February 1938) was an English scholar, poet and member of the Church Missionary Society.
 Popularly known as the "Bard of Lanka", his works are still widely read in the island nation.
 He was also vice principal of Trinity College, Kandy, Sri Lanka.

 Early life

 Walter Stanley Senior was the son of Walter Senior, a clergyman.
 His uncle was Edward Senior, headmaster of Sheffield Royal Grammar School which he attended from 1888 to 1891.
 He continued his early education at Marlborough, a school to which he was deeply attached and about which he wrote both in prose and verse.
 From Marlborough, he won a scholarship at Balliol College, Oxford.
 He took a First Class in Classical Honour Moderations (Intermediate examination) and a Second Class in Greats (classics or philosophy).
 He was the author of a work titled Pisgah or The Choice, which won the triennial prize poem on a sacred subject in the University of Oxford, 1914.